SysKitTeam/docs-point/docs/access-management/restrictions.md

   * **Turn the toggle on to Restrict access to content (4)** - this limits access to workspace files and folders
   * **Enter the names of the groups (5)** you want to retain access when restrictions are enabled in the available space
     * Your site's connected Microsoft 365 Group is pre-filled as a starting point, however it can be removed, and/or additional groups can be added
-    * Only the groups added to the list are able to access contect when restrictions are enabled
+    * Only the groups added to the list are able to access content when restrictions are enabled
   * **Type Confirm (6)** to continue
   * **Click Save (7)** to finalize your selection